Policies

 Note: As Parallels Desktop Enterprise Edition develops, we will be adding more policies to this menu.

-• Limit users to corporate virtual machines only.
-This policy prevents users from setting up new virtual machines from sources other than your organization’s Golden Images or importing pre-existing ones.
+Limit users to corporate virtual machines only.
+This policy prevents users from setting up new virtual machines from sources other than your organization’s Golden Images, as well as importing or cloning pre-existing ones.
 You may want to enact this policy to prevent members of your organization from setting up virtual machines for their own extracurricular activities;

-• Do not allow upgrading to the next major Parallels Desktop version.
+Do not allow upgrading to the next major Parallels Desktop version.
 This setting will still allow users to update their Parallels Desktop installations to a minor version (e.g., 20.0 to 20.1) but will prevent them from upgrading to a major version (e.g., from 20.x to 21.x) when it becomes available.
 Enabling this setting will allow you to first ensure that a major new version suits your needs before proceeding with a fleet-wide upgrade.
-Note: This setting will have no effect if your organization is running a local update server, or your update policies are managed via an MDM solution.

 When adding a new policy, provide the following information:

-3. User group.
-This setting allows you to add and remove the groups that the policy applies to.
-To add a group, select one from the drop-down list and click Add.
-To remove one already added, click on the Trash Can symbol next to the one already listed;
+Policy applies to.
+This setting allows you to add and remove the groups (as defined by secondary license keys) that the policy applies to.
+If you don't divide your Parallels users into groups, or have users assigned to the primary license key, you may assign a policy to the primary license key.
+To add a group, use the drop-down menu as indicated in the image above.
+To remove one already added, click on the (X) symbol next to the one already listed. primary license key.
+SSO user groups;

 The default view of the main Policies screen shows you the list of all the policies under your management, citing their names as provided during the setup process, their descriptions, and the list of groups they apply to.
 Right-clicking on a policy from the list allows you to edit or delete it.